zarcode/clickingGame/README.md

 ## Description:
 Game made in React + Redux.
-Levels are getting generated based on modified [Warnsdorff’s algorithm for Knight’s tour problem](https://www.geeksforgeeks.org/warnsdorffs-algorithm-knights-tour-problem/) (Rewriten in ES6).
+Levels are being generated based on modified [Warnsdorff’s algorithm for Knight’s tour problem](https://www.geeksforgeeks.org/warnsdorffs-algorithm-knights-tour-problem/) (Rewriten in ES6).

 On first click level with fields is being generated.
 Next, player can click only fields that are on the specific distance of previously clicked (marked yellow).